 - a.
-Project has a valid interconnection agreement at the time of application (Add 1 point)76 - b.
-Project has a top-two queue position among community solar projects on a substation on the date of the application (Add 2 points)77 - c.
-Recency of project having obtained a valid interconnection agreement (Add up to 1 point)

-73 For purposes of this scoring category, Designees that have submitted an application but are not yet certified as Equity Eligible Contractors by the Program Administrator will be permitted to be utilized as EEC Designees.
+Project has a valid interconnection agreement at the time of application (Add 1 point)115 - b.
+Project has a top-two queue position among community solar projects on a substation on the date of the application (Add 2 points)116 - 111 For purposes of this scoring category, Designees that have submitted an application but are not yet certified as Equity Eligible Contractors by the Program Administrator will be permitted to be utilized as EEC Designees.
 If a Designee's EEC application is not approved by the Program Administrator, a substitution will need to be made for a qualifying EEC Designee.
 EEC Designees will need to be certified by the application scoring cure period.
 This allowance will only be made in the initial scoring of Day 1 applications.
-After such time, all EEC Designees must be certified at the time of Part I application submission to achieve points for the EEC scoring criteria.

-74 For purposes of this category, "project development work" refers to all construction and electrical work on a project, and project-specific site assessment work such as permitting, legal, and other site-specific development work, including work that may have already been undertaken prior to project application.
+After such time, all EEC Designees must be certified at the time of Part I application submission to achieve points for the EEC scoring criteria. - 112 For purposes of this category, "project development work" refers to all construction and electrical work on a project, and project-specific site assessment work such as permitting, legal, and other site-specific development work, including work that may have already been undertaken prior to project application.
 Non-site specific development functions (such as general sales and marketing activities) will not be considered as project development work.
 This definition also differs from the "project workforce" definition utilized for the Minimum Equity Standards as outlined in P.A.
-102-0662, for which a firm's Illinois-based employees are included in the "project workforce" regardless of function.

-75 For purposes of this category, the IPA will assess the percentage of the REC contract value spent utilizing EEC-certified Designees to be taken through a comparison of a) the value of the REC Delivery Contract (expected deliveries x REC price across the contract term) and b) the demonstrated value of agreements for the construction and electrical work to be performed by EEC-certified Designees in developing the project, with those agreement submitted to the Program Administrator at the Part II stage.
-If the latter value meets or exceeds 50% of the former value, then that project will be deemed to have met this criterion.

-76 Pursuant to Article 3 of the Interconnection Contract (see 83 Ill.
+102-0662, for which a firm's Illinois-based employees are included in the "project workforce" regardless of function. - 113 The points available under scoring criteria 3.A. and 3.B. are not attainable unless all project development work including pre-application development work - was performed by an EEC Designee. - 114 For purposes of this category, the IPA will assess the percentage of the REC contract value spent utilizing EEC-certified Designees to be taken through a comparison of a) the value of the REC Delivery Contract (expected deliveries x REC price across the contract term) and b) the demonstrated value of agreements for the project development construction and electrical work to be performed by EEC-certified Designees in developing the project, with those agreement submitted to the Program Administrator at the Part II stage.
+If the latter value meets or exceeds 50% of the former value, then that project will be deemed to have met this criterion. - 115 Pursuant to Article 3 of the Interconnection Contract (see 83 Ill.
 Adm.
 Code Part 467, Appx.
-C), the interconnection agreement will be considered "valid" if it is fully executed by both parties and the effective of the contract date (i.e., the date noted in the first paragraph of the agreement, pursuant to 3.1 of the contract) falls before the date of the application.

-77 Demonstration of queue position among other community solar projects can be accomplished through a snapshot of the interconnection queue (taken after interconnection agreement execution), verification from interconnecting utility, or other supporting materials, if applicable, submitted with a project application and accompanying certification.
+C), the interconnection agreement will be considered "valid" if it is fully executed by both parties and the effective of the contract date (i.e., the date noted in the first paragraph of the agreement, pursuant to 3.1 of the contract) falls before the date of the application. - 116 Demonstration of queue position among other community solar projects can be accomplished through a snapshot of the interconnection queue (taken after interconnection agreement execution), verification from interconnecting utility, or other supporting materials, if applicable, submitted with a project application and accompanying certification.
 The IPA will also endeavor to work with the utilities to verify the accuracy of queue position submittals and reserves the right to take disciplinary action against firms found to have knowingly submitted a false queue position.